We created this page

 2012 – Present

-In 2012, our minister wrote a book about the things we learned together our first decade.
-Until that time we had been part of a pretty traditional denomination.
-He wrote the book to help traditional Christians find a way out of this pickle we were in.
+In 2012, our minister wrote a book about the things we learned together in the wilderness.
+At that time, we were part of a pretty traditional denomination.
+He wrote the book to help traditional Christians find a way out of this historical pickle we’re in.

-And now we are relocated.
-Now we have moved.
-And as we write this update, our hearts are healing, our future is secure, and our anticipation for the future is growing.
+And now we are relocated downtown.
+As we write this update, our hearts are healing, our future is secure, and our anticipation for the future is growing.

 So again …